 Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 This means your furnace couldn’t adjust its pressure switch before launching.
 As a consequence, your system will not run for your safety.

 Repairing or replacing this part is better left to the Experts at All American Air Service Experts in Daytona Beach.
-Our NATE-certified technicians are among the best in the industry.
+Our ACE-certified technicians are among the best in the industry.
 They’re well-prepared to handle all of your heating needs, including fixing a furnace error.

 How a Pressure Switch Works

 This part plays a prominent part as your furnace prepares to work in your home.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board begins running the draft inducer blower motor.
 This pushes out combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.